If you’re a Minnesota native or someone who’s looking for a good cup of coffee on your next trip there, here are the best coffee shops in Minnesota.

 If you enjoy a café’s interiors just as much as the coffee, head to Fairgrounds Craft Coffee.
 The walls of the establishment are adorned with photos from Old Minnesota State Fairs complete with high ceilings and rope swings.
 It’s a great space to grab coffee with your friends.

-The café is also known for its carnival-style food options including funnel cakes, corn dogs along with the usual café-style food.
-If this is your first time to Minnesota, make sure to check out a few day trips you can take across the state.
+The café is also known for its carnival-style food options including funnel cakes, and corn dogs along with the usual café-style food.
+If this is your first time in Minnesota, make sure to check out a few day trips you can take across the state.

 The café is also a famous brunch spot and is known for its pancakes and avocado toast.
 A lot of the foods on the menu are inspired by the Minneapolis Farmer’s Market.
 If you are looking to grab a bite in the area, check out some of the best restaurants in Minneapolis.

 The Oklahoma-based Hodges Bend opened its first branch in Minnesota in 2018.
 During the day the café is a cozy spot to enjoy a great cup of coffee but then turns into a cocktail bar in the evening.
 Hodges is known for its interiors just as much as it’s known for its coffee.